Shopping for an enterprise server is no trivial matter.

 Feature upgrades and add-ons increase the cost of a server but may be worth the money.
 Another factor in how to buy a server at the best price is volume: Buyers get lower server prices for bigger orders.

 Rein in server costs by opting for stock (base) configurations, but don't let sticker-shock overwhelm strategic thinking.
 The cost for powerful processors, additional memory, more storage, faster networking, graphics processors and other upgrades are easily justified when business applications require it, such as for crunching big data or when virtualization allows the business to consolidate onto fewer, heftier servers.

 Enterprise servers are highly configurable; the challenge is selecting options that best balance future-proofing and cost-effectiveness.

-Buying new servers adds components and features that provide redundant operation and facilitate better failover or recovery performance.
+Buying servers adds components and features to your compute operations that provide redundant operation and facilitate better failover or recovery performance.

 Processors with more cores and faster clock speeds quickly drive up the price tag.
 For example, replacing a 2.5 gigahertz (GHz) six-core processor with a 3.3 GHz eight-core processor easily adds $1,100 to the server's base price; opting for a 2.7 GHz 12-core processor boosts it by almost $1,800.
 For servers with multiple-processor sockets, multiply the cost increase.

 Use caution when selecting processors with expanded instruction sets, e.g., SSE4 or Intel-VT, because applications that depend on specialized instructions require extensive testing and tweaking before entering production, delaying development and deployment.